YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - About.md

 - Use this page to give credit and provide information
     - Information about the team who created
     - Who is Maintianing
-    - Who is contributing
+    - Who is Contributing
     - WHo is Funding
     - Pricing
     - Style Guide / Branding info
     - Where to place credits
-    - Other Apps
+    - Other Projects by the team for marketing purpose
 ---

 ### Tool/App
-- Summary of the apps itself
+- Summary of the Project

 ### Team